October 31st: Target Enrollment Date for Club Leaders & Project Superintendents

 We thank you for investing your time in the Indiana 4-H Program!

 Interested in volunteering with us for the first time?
-More information on the initial application process coming soon!
+Email 4-H Operations Manager Angel Leuck at email@example.com to begin the volunteer application process.

 A Message from Purdue Extension/Indiana 4-H